SkafteNicki/dtu_mlops/s5_continuous_integration/cml.md

         model is too large for deployment, runs some further evaluation scripts, or checks if the model is robust to adversarial attacks.
 Only the imagination sets the limits here.

+3. (Optional) If you have got this far, consider combining principles from the two exercises.
+Here is an idea: we use the workflow from the second exercise to trigger a workflow that checks a staged model for performance.
+We then use the `cml` framework to automatically create a pull request e.g. use `cml pr create` instead of `cml comment create` to create a pull request with the results of the performance test.
+Then if we are happy with the performance, we can then approve that pull request and the production alias is added to the model.
+This is a better workflow because it allows for human intervention before the model is deployed.

 ### 🧠 Knowledge check

+1. What is the difference between continuous integration and continuous machine learning?

+    ??? success "Solution"

+        There are three key differences between continuous integration and continuous machine learning:

+        * Scope: CI focuses on integrating and testing software code, while CML encompasses the entire lifecycle of machine learning models, including data handling, model training, evaluation, deployment, and monitoring.
+        * Automation Focus: CI automates code testing and integration, whereas CML automates the training, evaluation, deployment, and monitoring of machine learning models.
+        * Feedback Mechanisms: CI primarily uses automated tests to provide feedback on code quality.
+CML uses performance metrics from deployed models to provide feedback and trigger retraining or model updates.

+This ends the module on continuous machine learning.
+As we have hopefully convinced you, it is only the imagination that sets the limits for what you can use Github actions for in your machine learning pipeline.
+However, we do want to stress that it is important that human oversight is always present in the process.
+Automation is great, but it should never replace human judgement.
+This is especially true in machine learning where the consequences of a bad model can be severe if it is used in critical decision making.

+Finally, if you have completed the exercises on [using the cloud](../s6_the_cloud/using_the_cloud.md) consider checking out the [cml runner lunch](https://cml.dev/doc/ref/runner#--cloud) command that allows you to run your workflows on cloud resources instead of the GitHub actions runners.